nickjbrowning/cscs-docs/docs/guides/mlp_tutorials/llm-finetuning.md

 These mountains are all located in the Swiss Alps, and they are a popular destination for mountaineers and hikers.
 If you are planning a trip to the Swiss Alps, be sure to check out these mountains and plan your itinerary accordingly.
 ```

 Your output may look different after fine-tuning, but in general you will see that the fine-tuned model generates more verbose output.
 Double-checking the output reveals that the list of mountains produced by Gemma is not actually correct.
-The following table lists the 5 tallest Swiss peaks, according to Wikipedia.
+These are the 5 tallest Swiss peaks according to Wikipedia:

 1. Dufourspitze 4,634m
 2. Nordend 4,609m